 HMS Blazer and Captain Owen Stanley

 Lieutenant Owen Stanley,1Stanley, Owen (1811–1850).
 In: Australian Dictionary of Biography.
 Canberra, National Centre of Biography, Australian National University. nephew of Lord Stanley of Alderney,2Stanley, Owen (1811–1850).
 In: Australian Dictionary of Biography.
-Canberra, National Centre of Biography, Australian National University. after returning from his adventures in Australia and the East Indies in 1844, achieved Post Rank, aged thirty-four.
+Canberra, National Centre of Biography, Australian National University. after returning from adventures in Australia and the East Indies in 1844, achieved Post Rank, aged thirty-four.
 Prior to this he had sailed in the Arctic in H.M.S.Terror and carried out survey work there.

-Partly to allow Washington to continue with his wider duties, Stanley replaced Washington as Captain of H.M.S.Blazer and, accompanied by another paddler, H.M.S.Monkey and screw-driven H.M.S.Rattler3HMS Rattler was the ship which conducted trials of the screw against paddle steamers.
-See Wikipedia history and see 1856 On the Introduction and Progress of the Screw Propeller towed Franklin’s ships to Scapa Flow, where they replenished, and then were towed out to sea.
+In May 1845, partly to allow Washington to continue with his wider duties, Stanley replaced Washington as Captain of H.M.S.Blazer.
+Franklin’s ships, Erebus and Terror, were towed from Greenhithe by H.M.S.Rattler 3HMS Rattler was the ship which conducted trials of the screw against paddle steamers.
+See Wikipedia history and see 1856 On the Introduction and Progress of the Screw Propeller .
+There is a sketch of Rattler towing HMS Erebus and HMS Terror past HMS Porcupine off Harwich.
+There were problems with towlines breaking and fouling Rattler’s propellor so it may have been at this stage that Blazer and Monkey were assigned to assist with the work.
+Once at Scapa the fleet replenished, and was then towed out to sea.
 Stanley had served under Sir John, and with several others, who were to perish on the North-West Passage expedition.

 We are fortunate in that, not only was Stanley an artist but that the sketchbook that bridged the period between Scapa Flow and his final voyage to the Southern Hemisphere was preserved by the National Library of Australia.4Departure of H.M.S.
 Erebus and Terror for the North Pole, 1845 Owen Stanley. – Trove.nla.gov.au – other sketchbooks are at the RMG.
-Stanley made sketches of the expedition’s departure, and this was, of course, the last time he saw his friend and mentor and old ship.
+He made sketches of the expedition’s departure, and this was, of course, the last time he saw his friend and mentor and old ship.

-The departure of H.M.S.
-Erebus and Terror for the North Pole, 1845 by Owen Stanley:Erebus centre, flanked by Rattler and Monkey.
+The departure of HMS Erebus and Terror for the North Pole, 1845 by Owen Stanley: Erebus centre, flanked by Rattler and Monkey.

 Upon his return from the Orkneys, he was to survey the River Deben: this was the first detailed survey of the river.
 Blazer’s Master was Edward Calver, and he would have done much of the survey work.
 Stanley did make two local sketches.
 One was of the Seckford Alms Houses in Woodbridge.